NCAS-CMS/cfa-conventions/source/cfa.md

 to ensure that non-missing values in a fragment are not registered as missing in the aggregated data.

-### Packing

-A fragment may be packed.
-The fragment's data must be unpacked prior to insertion into the aggregated data.
-The data type of the fragment is the data type of the unpacked data.

 ### Compression

-A fragment may be compressed.
+A fragment may be stored in any compressed form, i.e. stored using fewer bits than its original, uncompressed representation, for which the uncompression algorithm is encoded as part of the fragment's metadata and so is available to application program that is managing the aggregation.
 The fragment's data must be uncompressed prior to insertion into the aggregated data.
-In this case, the `location` term of the aggregation instructions describes the shape of the uncompressed fragment.
-The data type of the fragment is the data type of the uncompressed data.
+In this case, the `location` term of the aggregation instructions describes the shape of the uncompressed fragment and the data type of the fragment is the data type of its uncompressed data.

+If the aggregated variable is defined as being compressed by convention (with, for instance, compression by gathering, discrete sampling geometry ragged array representations, packing via the **`scale_factor`** and **`add_offset`** attributes, etc.) then the uncompressed fragment comprises a part of the compressed aggregated data.

 ### Example 2